y0ge5h/feature_selection_project/q01_plot_corr/README.md

 ## Write a function `plot_corr` that:
 - Should return plots of numeric variables.
-- As we require plot, type of return variable should be matplotlib object.
+- As we require plot, the function does not return anything

 ### Parameters: